trandinhkhoa/distributed-system-project/README.md

 To compile and use this program, you need to use ant.

-You can start the load balancer like so: ant load_balancer -Dhash="hash to find" -Dhostfile="path/to/hostfile" -Ddictfile="path/to/dict"
+You can start the main system like so : ant bootstrap -Dhash="hash to find" -Dhostfile="path/to/hostfile" -Ddictfile="path/to/dict"

 Compiling:
     ant compile